 - Session Beans offer one or more business methods; these methods are the atomic business functionality of a “wrapping” service or an application

 - In EJB ver.
 2.x, Enterprise Beans must own additional “technical” methods (which may be empty) to comply with what is expected by the Java EE application server; in other words, the absence of such technical methods may create errors at deployment time.
 Technical methods are in essence not exposed in components' interfaces because they are not called by other components.
-Instead, they are automatically called by the Java EE application server at precise moments within the components' lifecycle (see this section).
+Instead, they are automatically called by the Java EE application server at precise moments within the components' lifecycle ☛.
 For example, the imposed format of a Message-Driven Bean in EJB ver.
-3.x is as follows.
+3.x is ☛

 - In Java,